WhoReadThisWillDie/Feedback-App/docs/system-design.md

 ## User Interface Design

-The purpose of the user interface, is to record audio feedback and to view a transcription of said audio feedback.
+The purpose of the user interface, is to record audio and video feedback and to view a transcription of said feedback.
 The user should also be able to edit the text after it appears as the transcribed audio file.

 ### Visual design